daniawithai/daniawithani/README.md

-- 👋 Hi, I’m @daniawithani
+- 👋 Hi, I’m @daniawithai
 - 👀 I’m interested in working in the Health care System
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on projects that will help me get into my desired field